OCTScenes: A Versatile Real-World Dataset of Tabletop Scenes for Object-Centric Learning: Models

-\paragraph{Static Scenes} Object-centric representation learning methods were first proposed to learn compositional representations for static scenes, that is, extract the object-centric representation for each object or background in the static scenes.
-N-EM \cite{greff2017neural} and AIR \cite{eslami2016attend} are two classic compositional scene representation learning methods and are selected to verify the proposed benchmark.
-The former obtains compositional scene representation through iterative updates, while the latter sequentially extracts the representation of each object through rectangular attention.
-GMIOO \cite{yuan2019generative} was chosen to evaluate the benchmark because it combines two ways of inferring object-centric representations in N-EM and AIR and, for the first time, models the backgrounds separately and an infinite number of object scenes.
-The methods, such as SPACE \cite{lin2019space}, GENESIS \cite{engelcke2019genesis}, GENESIS-V2 \cite{engelcke2021genesis}, Slot Attention \cite{locatello2020object}, EfficientMORL \cite{emami2021efficient} and SLATE \cite{singh2022illiterate}, are selected as examples of the proposed benchmark since they inspire more follow-up research or excitingly model the scene for the first time.
-The specific description is as follows.
-For the first time, SPACE uses the spatial mixture model to model the background, aiming to learn complex background representations better.
-GENESIS \cite{engelcke2019genesis} used the autoregressive model to model the relationship between objects for the first time.
-GENESIS-V2 \cite{engelcke2021genesis} proposed a differentiable pixel embedding clustering method using the truncated stick process to solve the problem that the model cannot be extended to large images due to the use of RNN for inference.
-Slot Attention \cite{locatello2020object} uses a cross-attention mechanism to iteratively update the initialized object-centric representation, significantly improving the extraction efficiency of synthetic scene representations and being widely used in subsequent works.
-EfficientMORL \cite{emami2021efficient} adds an iterative process to the object representation extracted by Slot Attention to obtain better compositional scene representations.
-To achieve remarkable results in more complex synthetic scenes, SLATE \cite{singh2022illiterate} proposed using a autoregressive transformer-based decoder for the first time.
+\paragraph{Single-image-based} Object-centric learning was first proposed to learn compositional representations from a single image, i.e. to extract the object-centric representation for each object or background in the static scenes from only one viewpoint.
+N-EM~\cite{greff2017neural} and AIR~\cite{eslami2016attend} are two classical compositional scene representation learning methods and are chosen to verify the proposed benchmark.
+The former obtains the compositional scene representation through iterative updates, and the latter sequentially extracts the representation of each object through rectangular attention.
+GMIOO~\cite{yuan2019generative} is selected because it combines two ways of inferring object-centric representations in N-EM and AIR, and models the background separately and an infinite number of object scenes for the first time.
+The methods, including SPACE~\cite{lin2019space}, GENESIS~\cite{engelcke2019genesis}, GENESIS-V2~\cite{engelcke2021genesis}, Slot Attention~\cite{locatello2020object}, EfficientMORL~\cite{emami2021efficient}, SLATE~\cite{singh2022illiterate} and BO-QSA~\cite{Jia2022ImprovingOL}, are chosen as examples of the proposed benchmark because they inspire further research or model the scene in an exciting way for the first time.
+Specifically, SPACE uses the spatial mixture model to model the background for the first time, with the aim of better learning complex background representations.
+GENESIS~\cite{engelcke2019genesis} uses the autoregressive model for the first time to model the relationship between objects.
+GENESIS-V2~\cite{engelcke2021genesis} proposes a differentiable pixel embedding clustering method using the truncated stick process to solve the problem that the model cannot be extended to large images due to the use of RNN for inference.
+Slot Attention~\cite{locatello2020object} uses a cross-attention mechanism to iteratively update the initialized object-centric representation, which significantly improves the extraction efficiency of scene representations and fosters many powerful variants.
+EfficientMORL~\cite{emami2021efficient} adds an iterative process to the object representation extracted by Slot Attention to obtain better compositional scene representations.
+To achieve remarkable results in more complex synthetic scenes, SLATE~\cite{singh2022illiterate} proposed using an autoregressive transformer-based decoder for the first time.
+BO-QSA~\cite{Jia2022ImprovingOL} proposes learnable queries as slot initializations and improves slot attention with bi-level optimization.